NickYadance/NickYadance.github.io/content/en/docs/devops/mysql/backup.md

 `Binlog` Binary format logs containing data updates. **Non-Idempotent**(different from MongoDB).

 ## Slave Backup
 Slave server can be used as an efficient and safe way of replicating (not backup) data, but with minimal latency.
-With slave server, we can back up data directly from slave server, which is safer.
+Also, we can back up data in slave server, instead of master server.

 A minimal master-slave example(mysql 8.0):